Back to Publications

 Perlin, M.W.
 Explaining the likelihood ratio in DNA mixture interpretation in the Proceedings of Promega's Twenty First International Symposium on Human Identification.
 San Antonio, TX, 2010.

-In the Proceedings of Promega's Twenty First International Symposium on Human Identification
+Proceedings of Promega's Twenty First International Symposium on Human Identification

 Abstract: In DNA identification science, the likelihood ratio (LR) assesses the evidential support for the identification hypothesis that a suspect contributed their DNA to the biological evidence.
 The LR summarizes the sensitivity and specificity of a statistical test.
 The LR logarithm is a standard information measure for stating the support for a simple hypothesis (i.e., a single assertion relative to its logical alternative).